saturncloud/examples/examples/examples-cpu/nyc-taxi/README.md

 ### Random forest classification

 The random forest examples showcase GPU-accelerated model training with [RAPIDS](http://rapids.ai/).
+This requires a separate project running on a GPU instance and image.
 Jump over to the `examples-gpu` project on your Jupyter page for these examples.

 ## Serve ML model